timothytmzhou/rewriting-program-spaces/README.md

 Once the output is generated, tables can be produced using the same procedure as with the raw data, just with the input directory changed to where the results were stored.

 # Additional Description
+The code for this project is publicly available at [github.com/timothytmzhou/chopchop](https://github.com/timothytmzhou/chopchop) under a MIT license.
 The repository is organized as follows:

 ## Directories